How to Vibe Code: A Step-by-Step Beginner's Guide

 Each iteration takes seconds.
 Prompt, review, prompt again.
 Three to five rounds typically gets you from 80% to 95%.

-Step 4: Connect real data
+Step 5: Connect real data

-Picking the right data source for your use case
+Picking the right data source

 What catches people off guard with live data

 Test with a subset first.
 Connect to a staging database or a filtered view before pointing at production.
-Confirm reads and writes work correctly, then switch to the real thing.
+Confirm that reads and writes work correctly, then switch to the real thing.

 Getting your team to actually use it